 Those purged from the Right are highlighted in bright Red.
 Those removed from the Left are highlighted in bright Blue.
-Those I wasn't familiar with or couldn't assign a wing by a cursory search were left in plain font.
+Those I weren't familiar with or couldn't assign a wing to by a cursory search were left in plain font.

 Now all websites update their links, so I'm sure that some were dropped from Drudge due to normal website housecleaning.
 But let me state a fact for you: Donald Trump did not win the 2020 election.
 Those who believe Trump won also believe in fairies and magic elves.
 Trump winning was not rooted in any journalistic facts, simply a belief that their preferred candidate won.
 I speculate (Matt Drudge ain't talkin' to me) that if you go by the list above, and circumstantial evidence, that the Drudge Report removed, at least, half the list of names above because they were "Trump Truthers."